-Some other ideas for rewards include early access, send invites for special events, and surprise customers with unadvertised discounts.
+Some other ideas for rewards include early access, invites for special events, and surprises with unadvertised discounts.

-To improve engagement, you can give rewards for the user-generated content such as reviews, feedback, etc.
+To improve engagement, you can give rewards for user-generated content such as reviews, feedback, etc.

-At the end of the day, reward programs aim to keep the customers interested in your products.
+At the end of the day, reward programs aim to keep customers interested in your products.

 Gamification is a great way to motivate, influence, and improve the loyalty of customers.

-It helps boost customer engagement by dealing with people’s natural tendencies to socialize, learn, master, compete, and achieve.
+It helps boost client engagement by dealing with people’s natural tendencies to socialize, learn, master, compete, and achieve.